scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-mendix-8-react-widget/index.md

 ---
 authors: [scottenriquez]
 title: Building a React Widget for Mendix 8
-date: "2019-11-20"
+date: '2019-11-20'
-description: "Bringing the Ace editor to Mendix."
+description: 'Bringing the Ace editor to Mendix.'
-tags: ["Mendix", "Programming"]
+tags: ['Mendix', 'Programming']
 ---

 ## Use Case, Source Code, and Demo Site